luisgasco/noytext/README.md

 <details>
   <summary>1.
 Server</summary>

-  a.
-The first thing you should do is add a non-root user.
+  1. The first thing you should do is add a non-root user.
   ```bash
   sudo adduser yourname
   sudo gpasswd -a yourname sudo
   ```
-  b.
-Switch to "yourname"
+  2. Switch to "yourname"
   ```bash
   su - yourname
   ```